 I have seen him before, when he comes to my house with his father, the postman, to help deliver packages.
 His name is Arturo Viray, and when he sees me he always smiles.
 Today, at the market, it’s the way he walks—leaning forward a little, his hands behind his back—that catches my eye.
 That’s the way Father walked.
 When I look at him he smiles again, and I wish I could talk to him, but Placitas, our maid, is just ahead of me and she always tell me not to talk to boys.

-… More My Short Stories
+… More Short Story: The Waterfall

 I’m still reeling, as I know many people are, from the horrific, heartbreaking massacare of 49 people in Orlando, Florida last weekend.
 Many others have written and spoken more eloquently and knowledgeably than I ever could about the tragedy and how it’s affecting and will continue to affect the people who directly involved, as well as their friends, family and community.
 My heart in particular goes out to LGBTQQI everywhere, though I can’t understand the heartache and fear and pain this brings to you, but know that I stand with you and will do all I can to end homophobia in all its forms. … More When Surviving’s All You Can Do